 Absolutely not!
 Like all Arizona PBS original productions, “Check, Please!
 Arizona” is free from commercial interest, and is not and never will be “pay-for-play.”
 The project has financial sponsors, who have no editorial input or oversight.

 Arizona PBS is grateful for the financial support of businesses in Arizona, including restaurants.
 However, our editorial policy and internal review processes ensure a clear separation between fundraising and content creation.

 As a member of PBS, KAET-Arizona PBS observes a strong code of policies regarding editorial content in order to maintain the trust which viewers have with PBS.
 KAET-Arizona PBS is mandated to certify that editorial freedom is guaranteed in every locally produced program to fulfill the mission of public broadcasting to inform, inspire and educate.
 KAET-Arizona PBS will not relinquish or compromise the editorial control of any production by request or suggestion of sponsors, funders, donors, lobbyists or special interest groups.
 Editorial integrity in public broadcasting depends upon each station upholding a commitment to providing a free and independent decision-making process throughout the production process in a manner ultimately accountable to, and in service of, the needs and interests of Arizonans.

-Does “Check, Please!
+Did “Check, Please!
 Arizona” ever feature restaurants outside the Phoenix metropolitan area?

 We have featured restaurants in the Sedona area, Northern Arizona and Tucson, among other areas around the state.
-Future locations are under consideration.
-So, if you have a favorite place to eat anywhere in the state, now’s the time to nominate it.

 I have a question or comment about “Check, Please!
 Arizona” or one of the featured restaurants.
 How can I submit my comment or question?